DeiC-HPC/GPU-learning/mdbook/src/directives.md

 {{#include mandelbrot-sequential-implementation.md}}

-{:.cpp-openmp cpp-openacc f90-openmp f90-openacc}
-This means that you mostly write your programs as you normally do but with some exceptions as we need to make it work on the GPU as well.

-{:.cpp-openmp cpp-openacc f90-openmp f90-openacc}
-When compiling there are several available options, but in this tutorial we will focus on GCC.

-{:.cpp-openacc f90-openacc}
-In GCC you add the flag `-fopenacc` when you want the compiler to understand the OpenACC pragmas.
-When you compile for the GPU then you will also need to use `-fno-stack-protector` as these checks will not work and cause the program to crash.
-If you use any math libraries then you will also need to add `-foffload=-lm`.

-{:.cpp-openmp f90-openmp}
-In GCC you add the flag `-fopenmp` when you want the compiler to understand the OpenMP pragmas.
-When you compile for the GPU then you will also need to use `-fno-stack-protector` as these checks will not work and cause the program to crash.
-If you use any math libraries then you will also need to add `-foffload=-lm`.

-{:.cpp-openmp cpp-openacc f90-openmp f90-openacc}
-If you are using CUDA 11 then you also have to add `-foffload="-misa=sm_35"` as the default currently is `sm_30`, which has been dropped.
-Also the only two options are `sm_30` and `sm_35`.

 1 Before we start
 -----------------
-Before we start converting the program to run on GPUs with OpenACC, we need to lay some groundwork.
+Before we start converting the program to run on GPUs, we need to lay some groundwork.
 We need to understand how to make the program run on the GPU and how to get our data to and from it.

+{:.cpp-openmp}
+OpenACC is a set of pragmas, which the compiler uses to optimize your code.
+These directives start with `#pragma omp` where `omp` is the start of the OpenACC statement.

+{:.f90-openmp}
+OpenACC is a set of pragmas, which the compiler uses to optimize your code.
+These directives start with `$!omp` where `omp` is the start of the OpenACC statement.

+{:.cpp-openacc}
+OpenACC is a set of pragmas, which the compiler uses to optimize your code.
+These directives start with `#pragma acc` where `acc` is the start of the OpenACC statement.

+{:.f90-openacc}
 OpenACC is a set of pragmas, which the compiler uses to optimize your code.
 These directives start with `$!acc` where `acc` is the start of the OpenACC statement.